lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 slug = "sec:graph-defs"
 +++

-Describing the specifics of any particular quantum programming language or compiler IR is beyond our scope.
-It would force us to restrict our considerations to a narrow subset of the options that are still being actively explored and developed.
-For this thesis, we instead introduce a simplified graph-based IR for quantum computations that we will call `minIR`.
-It captures all the expressiveness that we require for hybrid programs whilst remaining sufficiently abstract to be applicable to a variety of IRs and, by extension, programming languages.
+For the purposes of this thesis, we introduce a simplified graph-based IR for quantum computations that we will call minIR.
+It captures all the expressiveness that we require for hybrid programs whilst remaining sufficiently abstract to be applicable to a variety of IRs and, by extension, quantum programming languages and compiler frameworks.

 MinIR can be thought of as being built from statements of the form